sgraine/point-label-aware-superpixels/README.md

 For the best performance, make sure to use the '--ensemble' flag, which means our approach uses an ensemble of three classifiers.
 If you need to prioritize speed over accuracy, then leaving this out means that only a single classifier will be used.

+Download the weights for our feature extractor here: \[[Feature Extractor](https://drive.google.com/file/d/1F7325ISXUTppWbO5_3eopOf7rEhgfJdP/view?usp=sharing)]
+Make sure the file is in the same location as the other scripts.

 Run the script using:

 ```python propagate.py```